A Scalable Neural Network for DSIC Affine Maximizer Auction Design: Experiments

 \paragraph{Revenue Experiments.} The results of revenue experiments are presented in \cref{tab:performance}.
-We can see that \name\ achieves the highest revenue among all the DSIC approaches.
+We can see that in settings with unknown optimal solutions, \name\ achieves the highest revenue among all the DSIC approaches.
 The comparison between \name\ and VCG reveals that incorporating affine parameters into VCG leads to higher revenue.
-Notably, \name\ even surpasses the strong baseline Item-Myerson, which relies on prior distribution knowledge -- a over strong assumption that may not hold especially in contextual auctions.
+Notably, \name\ even surpasses the strong baseline Item-Myerson, which relies on prior distribution knowledge, an over strong assumption that may not hold especially in contextual auctions.
 In contrast, \name\ constructs the mechanism solely from sampled data, highlighting its data efficiency.
 Furthermore, \name\ demonstrates its ability to approach near-optimal solutions in known settings (Setting \ref{settingD}-\ref{settingF}), even when those solutions are not AMAs themselves.
 This underscores the representativeness of the AMAs induced by \name.
 Remarkably, the comparison between \name\ and Lottery AMA in classic auctions showcases the effectiveness of training a neural network to compute AMA parameters.
 This suggests that \name\ captures the underlying mutual relations among the allocation menu, bidder weights, and boosts, resulting in a superior mechanism after training.
-Lastly, while CITransNet and RegretNet may achieve higher revenue in certain cases, it is important to note that they are not DSIC, whereas \name\ consistently performs comparably to them while maintaining the crucial DSIC property.
+Lastly, while CITransNet and RegretNet may achieve higher revenue in many cases, it is important to note that they are not DSIC.
+Such results indicate that \name's zero regret comes at the expense of revenue.
+Compared to RegretNet-based approaches, \name's distinctive strength lies in its inherent capacity to ensure DSIC by design.